 by April Pulley Sayre and Jeffrey Sayre

-I love using this book for investigations.
+A fabulous book for investigations.
 One is a snail, two is a person, four is a dog… this book is all about feet!
 This book introduces the reader to different characters and their number of feet.
-It also introduces a number and the possible characters that it could be referring to, i.e. three is a snail and and a person, 20 is two crabs etc. I use this book to reinforce multiplication and addition facts.
-I start by giving my students a number of feet, i.e. 18, and challenge them find all the different possible combinations of characters whose feet could total this number.
+It also introduces a number and the possible characters that it could be referring to, i.e. three is a snail and and a person, 20 is two crabs etc. Use this book to reinforce multiplication and addition facts.
+Start by giving students a number of feet, i.e. 18, and challenge them find all the different possible combinations of characters whose feet could total this number.
 Not only is this activity great for reinforcing multiplication and addition facts, it also helps student develop logical thinking and problem solving skills.

 Spaghetti and Meatballs For All!